gabdumal/abntypst/template/style.typ

 #let leading_of_one_and_a_half = spacing_of_one_and_a_half / 2

 // ### Text
+// Leading of 1.5 must be used for common text.
 #let leading_for_common_text = font_size_for_common_text * leading_of_one_and_a_half
+// Leading of 1 must be used for: quotations with more than 3 lines, footnotes, nature, references and caption of figures and tables.
+We interpret that nature should also use this leading.
 #let leading_for_smaller_text = font_size_for_smaller_text * leading_of_one
+// Leading of 1 must be used for references.
 #let leading_for_references = font_size_for_common_text * leading_of_one

 #let style(